-Melania Trump and Queen Rania ‘Weird’ Photo Draws Angst Online – Stand By Your Man, Not Behind Him?
+Melania Trump And Queen Rania ‘Weird’ Photo Draws Angst Online: Stand By Your Man, Not Behind Him?
 [Opinion]

 — TRUMP 24/7 (@MichaelDelauzon) April 6, 2017

-Besides picking apart the pose of the women standing behind their husbands, the Internet went wild for both woman’s styles.
+Besides picking apart the pose of the women standing behind their husbands, the internet went wild for both woman’s styles.
 Melania Trump’s green outfit just about has everyone in awe over how classy and elegant she looked, according to the Red Conservative.

 Melania Trump and Queen Rania of Jordan Visit D.C.
 School – Trump Latest News pic.twitter.com/FFq2vcivSP